gtech/tolerance/README.md

 - **No accounts** — Everything stored locally
 - **Open source** — Read the code

-Post titles are sent to OpenRouter for scoring.
+Post titles and content are sent to OpenRouter for scoring.
 Nothing else leaves your browser.

 ## Development